Tyroneekhator/Pizza-Sales-Analysis/README.md

 11. Top 5 best sellers by total pizzas sold.
 12. Top 5 worst sellers by total pizzas sold.
 ## Insights gotten via SQL
 Show the SQL queries written to answer KPI requirements.
-A Word document version will be provided
+A Word document version is also available.
 1. Total Revenue: Total sum of the total price of all pizza orders.
    - -- SQL query to get total revenue: the sum price of all the pizzas ordered.<br /><br />
          SELECT SUM(total_price) AS Total_Revenue <br />